lyst/lightfm/README.md

 The details of the approach are described in the LightFM paper, available on [arXiv](http://arxiv.org/abs/1507.08439).

-The model can be trained using three methods:
+The model can be trained using four methods:

 - logistic loss: useful when both positive (1) and negative (-1) interactions are present.